 The roots of Sheffield Baptist Church run deep.

-For more than 30 years, under Pastor Dr. A. R. Wilson Murray and later Rev. Dr. Ralph Hobson Central's witness including regular radio sermons and newspaper features, saw the church grow into the foremost independent voice for the Gospel in the city.
-They welcomed many parishioners from the closed J Wesley Smith United Church, on nearby Charles Street, and for many years Central's vestry hosted the Halifax Chinese Christian Church, which now thrives in Halifax's South End.
+For more than 30 years, under Pastor Dr. A. R. Wilson Murray and later Rev. Dr. Ralph Hobson Central's witness including regular radio sermons and newspaper features, saw the church grow into the foremost independent voice for the Gospel in the city and for many years Central's vestry hosted the Halifax Chinese Christian Church, which now thrives in Halifax's South End.

 Under the leadership of Rev. Lawrence Meade, the aging Robie Street property was sold in 1983 and a lot purchased on Lincoln Cross Dr. in the new Sheffield neighbourhood of Clayton Park and Mrs. Rita Mitchell turned the first sod on September 8, 1985.
 While land was being cleared and a new building constructed, services continued Sunday mornings at Duc D'Anville School and evenings at Fairview United Church.

 Chaplestone Construction worked over the winter and a special week of services, featuring London, Ontario Evangelist Dr. Barry Moore began May 10, 1986 to open the new church building.
 Sheffield Baptist was dedicated to the Glory of God the following Sunday.